awsdocs/amazon-glacier-developer-guide/doc_source/creating-vaults-sdk-java.md

 ## Example: Creating a Vault Using the AWS SDK for Java<a name="creating-vaults-sdk-java-example"></a>

-The following Java code example creates a vault in the `us-west-2` region \(for more information on regions, see [Accessing Amazon S3 Glacier](amazon-glacier-accessing.md)\)\.
-In addition, the code example retrieves the vault information, lists all vaults in the same region, and then deletes the vault created\.
+The following Java code example creates a vault in the `us-west-2` Region \(for more information on AWS Regions, see [Accessing Amazon S3 Glacier](amazon-glacier-accessing.md)\)\.
+In addition, the code example retrieves the vault information, lists all vaults in the same AWS Region, and then deletes the vault created\.

 For step\-by\-step instructions on how to run the following example, see [Running Java Examples for Amazon S3 Glacier Using Eclipse](using-aws-sdk-for-java.md#setting-up-and-testing-sdk-java)\.